Appforge-lab/Vise.css/README.md

 <img src="http://appforgelab.com/banner3.svg"/>

 A lightweight, minimalist and mature pure CSS framework that can be used alongside any other framework.

-Check this simple demonstration website, and consider it as an introduction to the capabilities that Vise is able to perform.
+Check this simple demo website for a quick showcase.

 ### Why CSS-Vise